qchenevier/MBA_memoire/doc/action_actor.md

 Customers, too, are becoming more demanding.
 There is an "ever-rising tide of customer expectations" for service and convenience.
 They want to be more in charge.
 They expect that we know them more [@Westerman2011].

 Some customers today favor self-service over personal interaction.
 For many young adults in their 20s and early 30s, interacting with a human service representative represents an inconvenience or an extra cost [@WESTERMAN2015].

+#### Knowledge transfer to Machines is constrained by Design Talent

+Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent [@Hirt2014]

+The competition to hire talent is now global, as technologies evolve faster and technology usage is exploding to increase automation.

+There are Growing talent mismatches between companies.
+Companies are struggling to find the right talent in areas that can't be automated.
+Such areas include digital skills like those of artificial-intelligence programmers or data scientists and of people who lead digital strategies and think creatively about new business designs.
+One global company, for example, is simultaneously planning to cut more than 10,000 employees (some through digital economies) while adding 3,000 to its digital business [@Hirt2014].

+Between 2012 and 2020, the patch of the digital universe that CIOs and their IT staffs need to manage will become not just bigger but also more complex.
+The skills, experience, and resources to manage all these bits of data will become scarcer and more specialized, requiring a new, flexible, and scalable IT infrastructure that extends beyond the enterprise [@Gantz2012].

+Between 2014 and 2020, the amount of data managed per each IT professional will increase 6-fold, from 230 gigabytes in 2014 to 1231 gigabytes in 2020, requiring new abilities to scale up infrastructure and analytics to manage this data [@IDC/EMC2014].

+For workers, wage growth has been approximately twice as fast as the national average in the most highly digitized industries and those who lack digital skills face narrowing job prospects [@Manyika2015].

+#### Human skills are increasingly transfered to Machines

+The booming growth of Machine Learning and Artificial Intelligence (AI), like most transformational technologies, is both exciting and scary, considering the social and personal implications, and particularly the implications for our careers.
+As AI improves, which is happening quickly, a much broader set of "thinking" rather than "doing" jobs will be aﬀected.
+Jobs, that, until the last few years, we couldn't imagine being done without the participation of an actual, trained human being [@Beck2017].
+Some 60 percent of occupations could have 30 percent or more of their activities automated.
+Workers of all skill levels, including highly skilled professionals, will not be immune [@Manyika2015].
+The Idea that technological advances favor more skilled workers is a twentieth century phenomenon [@Acemoglu2002].
+It's long been known that AI and automation/robotics will change markets and workforces.
+We all need to develop new skills in order to diﬀerentiate ourselves [@Beck2017].

+Software replaces labor in digital businesses.
+Computers increasingly are performing complex tasks.
+Even knowledge-intensive areas, such as oncology diagnostics, are susceptible to challenge by machines [@Hirt2014].
+Middle-skill occupations such as clerical, sales, production, and operational roles will be highly impacted.
+Automation could displace from 10 to 15 percent of these jobs in the decade ahead, which would represent a sharp acceleration of historical displacement rates [@Manyika2015].
+Digitization will encroach on a growing number of knowledge roles within companies as they automate many front-line and middle-management jobs based upon synthesizing information for C-level executives [@Hirt2014].

+Technology is beginning to encroach on human skills.
+There is growing anxiety about job losses, but IT technology creates the need for new roles [@Manyika2015].
+Those that want to stay relevant in their professions will need to focus on skills and capabilities that Artificial Intelligence has trouble replicating - understanding, motivating, and interacting with human beings.
+These human capabilities that will become more and more prized over the next decade.
+Skills like persuasion, social understanding, and empathy are going to become diﬀerentiators as Artificial Intelligence and Machine Learning take over our other tasks.
+Unfortunately, these human-oriented skills have generally been viewed as second priority in terms of training and education [@Beck2017].

+According to @Frey2017, 3 Tasks categories won't be automated: [@Frey2017]

+- **Perception & Manipulation** tasks: especially in unstructured work environment (personal house vs airport or train station), irregular objects.
+- **Creative Intelligence** tasks: it's making unfamiliar combinations for familiar ideas and find which ones make sense.
+E.g: jokes.
+Value of creativity is inherently subjective, so evaluation of a robot on creative Intelligence tasks is difficult.
+- **Social intelligence** tasks: involving negotiation, persuasion and care.

+#### Human Physical skills are trivialized by Automation / Robotics / 3D printing & Additive manufacturing

+New technologies such as robotics, 3-D printing, augmented reality and the "Internet of Things" will soon lead to major business changes [@WESTERMAN2015].

+Digitization has contributed to increasingly jobless recoveries from recessions.
+The postwar US economy took roughly six months to recover lost jobs after every recession.
+But it took 15 months to restore lost jobs after the 1991 recession, 39 months after 2001, and 43 months after 2008 [@Manyika2015].

+Digitization has contributed to hollowing out the middle-skill portion of the US workforce.
+Since 2000, the US has created 8 million jobs : only low-skill interactive jobs or high-skill interactive jobs.
+Whereas, 2.5 million production and transaction jobs have been destroyed [@Manyika2015].

+In terms of wages, digitization has accelerated a divergence between the majority of workers and a smaller group at the top.
+And, since 1980, labor productivity has grown 2.5 times faster than wages, breaking historical patterns [@Manyika2015].

 #### Increasing speed of adoption of technologies: Humans are getting more and more wired to Information Technologies